It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 The USDA recommended daily allowance (RDA) for protein is set a little higher than what we might need.
 This is done to allow for a wide variety of needs.

-The average need for protein is 0.6 grams per kilogram.
-This is based on your ideal body weight.
-The USDA RDA is 0.8 grams per kilogram, however, to allow for an adequate supply.
-So and adult male weighing 70 kilos (155 lbs.) would need around 56 grams of protein per day and a 50 kilogram (110 lbs.) woman about 40 grams each day.
+The average need for protein is 0.6 grams per kilogram of body weight, with variations based on your ideal body weight and age.
+The USDA RDA is 0.8 grams per kilogram, however, to make sure that most folks get an adequate supply.
+So an adult male weighing 70 kilos (155 lbs.) would need around 56 grams of protein per day, and a 50 kilogram (110 lbs.) woman would need about 40 grams each day.

-There's some exceptions to this, including pregnancy (add 30 grams per day) and breast feeding (an extra 20 grams a day).
-Kids also need more and this table will help you sort that out:
+There are some exceptions to this, including pregnancy (add 30 grams per day) and breast feeding (an extra 20 grams a day).
+Kids also need more and the table below will show you the different levels of protein needs based on age:

 Age Protein RDA